Clock API

 every

-Schedule a repeating callback at a musical interval.
+Use every to run a callback at a musical interval.

 // Bar:beat:sixteenth interval